bcicen/haproxy-stats/docs/haproxystats.md

 * frontends (list): List of haproxy.HAProxyService objects identified as frontends
 * backends (list): List of haproxy.HAProxyService objects identified as backends
 * listeners (list):  List of haproxy.HAProxyService objects identified as backend listeners
-* stats (dict): Structured dictionary of all frontends,backends,and listener dicts

 ****